NEW REPORT: The Principles of Effective School-to-School Peer Review

 During 2018, the NAHT published their report on Improving School Accountability.
 The report included the Accountability Commission’s review of the current school accountability system as well as identifying key recommendations.

 Peer review was identified as a potentially positive way in which schools could help one another to improve.

 Following this, in early 2019 the NAHT convened a small group of peer review programme providers, to establish what evidence exists on what makes school-to-school peer review successful.

-On our commitment to peer review, Matt Davies, UK Director, Education Development Trust commented:
+On our commitment to peer review, Matt Davies, UK Director of Education Development Trust, commented: